 Can a Microwave and Fridge Be on One Circuit?
 It Depends!

 Are you remodeling your kitchen?
-Then you’ve no doubt experienced the frustration of not having enough circuits to shuffle your appliances around.
+Then you’ve undoubtedly experienced the frustration of not having enough circuits to shuffle your appliances around.

 You may be tempted to put the garbage disposal on the same circuit as the dishwasher.
 You might think of pairing the electric oven with the coffee maker.
 Or how about the washing machine and the hood?